danielefongo/toggl-tracker/readme.md

 Methods (all async):
 * `rawTogglPost(url, object)`: raw post on toggl api.
 You must skip _"https://www.toggl.com/api/v8"_ on the url.
 * `rawTogglGet(url, queryObject)`: raw get on toggl api.
 You must skip _"https://www.toggl.com/api/v8"_ on the url.
 Query object will be converted to query string.
-* `rawReportsGet(url, queryObject)`: raw get on reports api.
+* `rawReportsGet(url, queryObject, responseType)`: raw get on reports api.
 You must skip _"https://toggl.com/reports/api/v2"_ on the url.
 Query object will be converted to query string.
+Response type is 'json' by default.
+If you want to download summary pdf, you can pass 'arraybuffer' instead.
 * `createTimeEntries(project, task, description, timeSlots)`: create a time entry for each timeslot.
 You should use project, task and timeslot domain objects.
 * `createTimeEntry(project, task, description, timeSlot)`: create a time entry for single timeslot.
 You should use project, task and timeslot domain objects.
 * `getTimeEntries(from, to)`: obtain time entries in range.
 You should pass moments.